shashank-shekhar01/PHP-Assignment-Repository/README.md

 MySQL <br>
 PHP 8.4.10 <br>

-Note - For connecting PHP with MySQL database, your password is also required in "config.php" file and "save.php" file <br>
+Note - For checking Task-1, you have to execute "form.php". <br>
+       For checking Task-2, you have to execute "index.php". <br>

        I have given port number - 3307 according to my localhost, so you have to check port also in "localhost:3307"